perfsonar/docs/config_pscheduler_limits.rst

 Standard Objects
 ****************

-This section describes standard JSON objects used int he limit configuration.
+This section describes standard JSON objects used in the limit configuration.

+Content in this section is forthcoming.

+..
 TODO: StringMatch